Winning the Climate Race by Accelerating Innovation

 longer gestation cycles

 All of this adds up to an “investment gap” – a lack of funding that chokes advancement of promising cleantech climate solutions.
-Because governments and conventional investors are not filling this persistent gap, VertueLab is partnering with individuals and philanthropies to build a capital bridge to unblock the innovation choke point.
+Because governments and conventional investors are not filling this persistent gap, VertueLab is partnering with visionary individuals and philanthropies concerned about the climate crisis to build a capital bridge to unblock the innovation choke point.